Icon Collection

 №9

-The Resurrection – The Harrowing of Hades, with Church Feasts and the Four Evangelists in…
+The Resurrection—the Descent into Hell, with Church Feasts and the Four Evangelists in 16 Border…

 Antique Russian icon.
 First quarter of the 19th century.
 Palekh.
 Size: 35 х 30.5…